Evangelical Baptist Church of Korea: Sinking of Sewol

-On 28 April 600 members of the Evangelical Baptist Church staged a protest rally in front of the headquarters of the Korea Broadcasting System in Yeouido, Seoul against media coverage of, and the investigation into the group's links to the operator of the ferry Sewol, denying suspicions that the Evangelical Baptist Church had cross-border transactions with affiliates of the ferry operator.
+On 28 April, 600 members of the Evangelical Baptist Church staged a protest rally in front of the headquarters of the Korea Broadcasting System in Yeouido, Seoul against media coverage of, and the investigation into the group's links to the operator of the ferry Sewol, denying suspicions that the Evangelical Baptist Church had cross-border transactions with affiliates of the ferry operator.

-Prosecutors warned on 24 May, that anyone who helps Yoo in hiding faces up to three years in prison.
-Four members of the EBC were arrested 25 May for assisting Yoo to escape detection by the police.
+Prosecutors warned on 24 May that anyone found helping Yoo in hiding would face up to three years in prison.
+Four members of the EBC were arrested on 25 May for assisting Yoo to escape detection by the police.
 On 26 May, EBC, in an apparent move to confuse investigators, said that Yoo might have returned early in the morning to Geumsuwon.
 A spokesperson for the church later announced that Yoo had not returned, further saying, "We hope Yoo doesn't get arrested.
 A 100,000 members will protect Yoo.
 Even if the entire congregation of 100,000 believers is arrested, we won't hand him over."
 Lee Jae-ok, one of Yoo's close aides, was arrested on 26 May on charges of planning Yoo's life as a fugitive and helping him evade detection for weeks.

+In July, an unidentified corpse that police had found in a plum field in Suncheon was confirmed as Yoo's.